What Does Accreditation Mean for My Care?

 - Are there appropriate personnel policies?

-- Does the organization do periodic patient satisfaction surveys?
+- Does the organization conduct regular patient satisfaction surveys?

-- Are patients contacted in a timely manner regarding significant problems and/or abnormal lab findings?
+- Do patients receive timely contact about problems and/or abnormal lab findings?

 - Are there mechanisms in place to ensure the transfer of patients when appropriate?

-- Does the organization have procedures in place for reviewing their quality of care?
+- Does the organization have procedures in place for reviewing its quality of care?

 - Does the organization participate in an ongoing quality improvement program?

-- Are the presence or absence of allergies and untoward reactions to drugs and other materials recorded in a uniform location in patient charts?
+- Are the presence or absence of allergies and untoward reactions to drugs and other materials consistently confirmed and recorded in patient charts?

 - Are patient records transferred to the new health care professional when a patient is transferred?